hiyuantang/AC215_3H2B/README.md

 # AC215 - Milestone2 - LLM-powered Trip Planner App

 **Team Members**

 Yuan Tang

 **Group Name**

 3H2B

 **Project**

-In this project, we aim to develop an AI-powered cheese application.
-The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
-Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
-Additionally, the chatbot will allow users to ask cheese-related questions.
-It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.
+In this project, we’re developing an LLM-powered travel planner application.
+The app will take user inputs, such as their travel destination (city), duration, dates or months, and type of trip.
+The LLM will then generate a carefully tailored and considerate travel itinerary based on these inputs.
+Additionally, a Google map will display the locations and routes for each day of the trip, providing users with visual reference.
+We’ll be using techniques like fine-tuning, RAG, and chain of thoughts to enhance the quality and consistency of the output.

 ### Milestone2 ###